The Greenberg functor revisited: Introduction

 \section{Introduction}

-The Greenberg functor, originally introduced in \cite{gre1}, plays an important role in Arithmetic Geometry, most recently in the work of Nicaise and Sebag \cite{ns,ns2}.
-See also \cite{beg,blr,cgp,lip}.
-Unfortunately, Greenberg's construction is difficult to follow since it uses in part a pre-Grothendieck language \cite[\S1]{gre1} to describe the key construction of {\it Greenberg algebras}.
-This fact may very well lie at the root of a recurring inaccuracy which exists in the literature (see below).
-In this paper we review and extend Greenberg's construction using a modern language and establish a number of basic properties of the resulting functor.
-Although some of these properties can be seen as refinements of known properties of the (old) Greenberg functor, others are not.
-For example, we show here for the first time (in the unequal characteristics case) that the Greenberg functor preserves quasi-projective schemes.
-See Proposition \ref{q-proj}.
-We also describe (again, for the first time) the kernel of the change-of-level morphism \eqref{tr} for possibly non-smooth and non-commutative group schemes.
+The Greenberg functor, originally introduced in \cite{gre1}, has played and continues to play an important role in arithmetic and algebraic geometry, most recently in \cite{bt, ns,ns2}.
+See also \cite{secft,beg,blr,cgp,lip}.
+Unfortunately, Greenberg's construction is difficult to understand since it uses, in part, a pre-Grothendieck language to describe the key construction of {\it Greenberg algebras} \cite[\S1]{gre1}.
+In this paper we revisit Greenberg's construction using a modern scheme-theoretic language and generalize it in various ways, removing in particular certain unnecessary reducedness and finiteness conditions in \cite{gre1,gre2}.
+Further, we establish a number of refinements of known properties of the (classical) Greenberg functor and establish new results.
+We also clarify the relation that exists between the Greenberg algebra associated to a local artinian ring $\mathfrak R$ (of a certain type) and the Greenberg module associated to an ideal $\mathfrak I$ of $\mathfrak R$.
+See Remark \ref{gr-max}.
+The new insight thus gained led us to a better understanding of the change of ring morphisms \eqref{tr0} and therefore also of the change of level morphism \eqref{clm0}.
+In addition, we describe the kernel of the change of level morphism \eqref{clm0} for possibly non-smooth and non-commutative group schemes.
 See Proposition \ref{vker}.
-The main result of this paper, however, is the complete determination of the behavior of the Greenberg functor under Weil restriction.
+These morphisms (which play a role in certain important limit constructions) seem to have been previously discussed only in the smooth and commutative case.
+Among the main results of this paper the reader will find the complete determination of the behavior of the Greenberg functor under Weil restriction.
 See Theorem \ref{wr-gr} below.
-To our knownledge, only a very specific instance of this result has appeared in the literature before (within the context of formal geometry), namely \cite[Theorem 4.1]{ns}.
-We now present a particular case of Theorem \ref{wr-gr}.
+To our knowledge, only a very specific instance of this result has appeared in print before (within the context of formal geometry), namely \cite[Theorem 4.1]{ns}.

-Let $R$ be a complete discrete valuation ring with maximal ideal $\mm$ and {\it perfect} residue field $k=R/\mm$.
-For each integer $n\geq 0$, set $R_{\le n}=R/\mm^{n+1}$.
-Combining Theorem \ref{wr-gr} with Proposition \ref{q-proj} and Remark \ref{rems-adm}(a), we obtain